How do I build confidence playing music?

 Students observe passively, have some time for creative and constructive learning, contribute to the class, and get the occasional score for their test.

-I use 4 strategies to boost confidence and motivation during all lessons, be they guitar lessons or Mandarin Chinese lessons.
-Understanding what’s worked for teachers, may help parents inspire their kids during guitar practice.
+Here are 4 strategies I used to boost confidence and motivation during all lessons, be they guitar lessons or Mandarin Chinese lessons.
+Understanding what’s worked for teachers, may help all of us inspire each other when practicing singing, piano or guitar.

 I hope these 4 tips are useful, and that as a parent, you can take over the role of a teacher / coach when guitar teachers like me are not around.